Aconitum: Toxicology

-Treatment of poisoning is mainly supportive.
-All patients require close monitoring of blood pressure and cardiac rhythm.
-Gastrointestinal decontamination with activated charcoal can be used if given within one hour of ingestion.
-The major physiological antidote is atropine, which is used to treat bradycardia.
-Other drugs used for ventricular arrhythmia include lidocaine, amiodarone, bretylium, flecainide, procainamide, and mexiletine.
-Cardiopulmonary bypass is used if symptoms are refractory to treatment with these drugs.
-Successful use of charcoal hemoperfusion has been claimed in patients with severe aconitine poisoning.
+Treatment of poisoning involves close monitoring of blood pressure and cardiac rhythm.
+Gastrointestinal decontamination with activated charcoal can be used if administered within an hour or so of ingestion.
+Drugs such as atropine, lidocaine, and amiodarone may be used to treat dysrhythmias.
+Cardiopulmonary bypass, Extracorporeal membrane oxygenation, and hemoperfusion may be useful if symptoms are refractory to treatment with these drugs.